Are you sick of politics? No, I mean literally! - Keith Wommack - Nationally Syndicated Columnist on Health, Thought and Spirituality

 Posted by Keith Wommack on Nov 5, 2012 | 2 Responses

-As tired of this long political season as you may be, there are some who are actually sick and tired.
+As tired of the lengthening of political seasons as you may be, there are some who are actually sick and tired.
 The stress over political battles has impacted their health.

 It’s good to be an involved citizen, but, nasty politics can cause extremes in thought and unpleasant physical symptoms.
 It seems the more negative a political campaign gets, the more illness is experienced.